bikeller104/11LiveNoteTaker/README.md

 - [Contact & Questions](#contact--questions)

 ## Project Description
-This app will be live on heroku and allow users to create and save custom notes
+This app will is live on heroku and allow users to create and save custom notes

 ## Visuals
 ![Note Taker Webpage](./ProjectVisual.png)